 The Men’s Abbey in Caen was founded in 1063 by William the Conqueror.
-There are two key parts to this magnificent building which is known as l’Abbaye aux Hommes.
+There are two key parts to this magnificent building which is known as l’Abbaye aux Hommes in French

-The first is the abbey church of Saint Etienne and this is where William is buried.
+The first is the abbey church of Saint Etienne and this is where William was buried.
 The church is free to visit and is a wonderful example of 11th century Normandy Romanesque art.
 The church was consecrated in 1077 in William’s presence.
-Read my guide to the abbey church in Caen here.
+You can read more about the abbey church in Caen here.

-The second part is a series of buildings used by the Benedictine monks for prayer and everyday monastic life.
+The second part is the abbey itself and is made up of a series of buildings used by the Benedictine monks for prayer and everyday monastic life.
 These buildings are attached to the church and are now used as the City Hall.
 You can take a self guided tour or a guided visit of some of the ground floor buildings.
-Both are very reasonably priced and details are in the practical information section below.
+Both tours are very reasonably priced and details are in the practical information section below.
 The buildings are impressive both inside and out and represent a walk through centuries of history.

 The Creation of The Abbey

 In 1050/51 William married his distant cousin Matilda.
 However, their union was frowned upon by the church and relations between Normandy and Rome were strained.
 Mediation towards the end of the 1050s led to a pardon from the Pope but with some conditions.
 As a penance, William was ordered to build two abbeys and four hospitals.
 The four hospitals were built in Caen, Bayeux, Rouen and Cherbourg.
 Both the abbeys were built in Caen and are the Men’s Abbey and the Ladies’ Abbey built respectively by William and Matilda.